Pennsylvania Fly Fishing 3 min read

 The Creek is very popular at the beginning of the season, so you might have more success if you wait for the crowds to dissipate before attempting to fly fish.
 The best time of day to fish is early morning or late evening.

-Here is a list of general recommended fly patterns for McMichaels Creek.
+Here is a list of some of the best flies for McMichaels Creek:

 A 8-1/2 foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on McMichaels Creek.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.